djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 behavior I would need to include an `{% else %}`, set `volumeMounts: []` and `volumes: []`, and use `merge_type: merge` in the task to create the Deployment.

-# Configure Nginx: Now we are High Speed, Low Drag
+# Application Configuration

 One last thing that I would like to do with my simple Nginx app is to make the number of Nginx worker processes and worker connections configurable.
-This is not __necessary__ in our case, but it wouldn't be tool time if we didn't go over the top.
 I also want to bounce the Nginx `Pods` when the configuration changes.
 Set defaults in `defaults/main.yml`:

 ```diff